Statistical topological data analysis using persistence landscapes: Examples

 This time we calculate the $L^2$ distances between the mean landscapes.
 We use the permutation test with 10,000 repetitions to determine if this distance is statistically significant.
 There is a significant difference in dimension 0, with a p value of 0.0111.
 This is surprising, since the mean landscapes look very similar.
 However, on closer inspection, they are shifted slightly (see Figure~\ref{fig:noisy}).
 Note that we are detecting a geometric difference, not a topological one.
-Less surprisingly, there is also a significant difference in dimensions 1 and 2, with p values of 0.0000 and 0.0000, respectively.
+This shows that this statistic is quite powerful.
+There is also a significant difference in dimensions 1 and 2, with p values of 0.0000 and 0.0000, respectively.